Follow the moneyed: Identifying winners from the Bankruptcy Ordinance

 In the long-run, it will force promoters whose companies are about to default to press for an early resolution to prevent the company from being taken to insolvency by the banker.
 Promoters are likely to pull out all stops early in the restructuring exercise and unlikely to put the onus solely on the bankers, as the evergreening exercise by banks seldom prevents an ultimate default.

-The promoter might themselves take the initiative to refer the company to the NCLT in order to meet the one-year deadline to avoid barred from bidding for their assets.
-An early restructuring is in their interests: usually by the time a company goes to insolvency it loses most of its value.
-An early resolution will minimise the loss as the haircut on an asset which is still not defunct is likely to be a lot less.
+The promoter might themselves take the initiative to refer the company to the NCLT in order to meet the one-year deadline to avoid being barred from bidding for their assets.
+An early restructuring is in the interest of the system: usually by the time a company goes into insolvency it loses most of its value.
+An early resolution will minimise the loss, as the haircut on an asset which is still not defunct is likely to be a lot less.

 The Ordinance will therefore have a bearing on all future defaults including the cases identified by RBI for the second round of NCLT.